KernelInterpolation.jl API

 \[ \tilde A_{ij} = K(x_i, \xi_j),\]

-where $\mathcal{L}$ is the differential operator (defined by the equations), $K$ the kernel, $x_i$ are the nodes in nodeset_boundary and $\xi_j$ are the nodes in union of nodeset_inner and nodeset_boundary.
+where $\mathcal{L}$ is the differential operator (defined by the equations), $K$ the kernel, $x_i$ are the nodes in nodeset_boundary and $\xi_j$ are the centers.
+By default, centers is set to merge(nodeset_inner, nodeset_boundary).

 See also pde_matrix and kernel_matrix.